JohnP105/NinjaFruit_C/README.md

    - Non-blocking I/O for pipe reading

 4. **Signal Handling**

    - SIGINT handler for clean termination
    - File I/O for high score persistence

+5. **Deadlock Detection and Handling** _(planned)_
+   - Will implement resource allocation graphs to detect potential deadlocks between game subsystems
+   - Recovery mechanism to safely resolve deadlocks during resource-intensive operations
+   - Will improve stability during complex physics calculations and power-up interactions

+### Assets

+The game uses the following assets:

+- **Images**: High-quality PNG images for apples, bananas, oranges, and bombs
+- **Sounds**:
+  - Slice sound when cutting fruits
+  - Explosion sound when cutting bombs
+  - Background music

 ## Future Improvements

+- Add more varieties of fruits and obstacles
+- Implement additional power-up types
+- Add a combo system for slicing multiple fruits at once
+- Enhance visual effects for slicing
-- Add more advanced game mechanics
+- Add more advanced game mechanics with deadlock detection for resource management
-- Add more OS concepts like semaphores and shared memory
+- Implement additional OS concepts like semaphores and shared memory